shanesoh/fossasia2021-securing-microservices/slides.md

 .right[[**Shane Soh**](https://www.linkedin.com/in/shane-soh/)]
 .right[Senior Software Engineer]
-.right[Ministry of Defence, Singapore]
+.right[Centre for Strategic Infocomm Technologies]
 ---

 # Background

 ### Who are we?
-**Centre for Strategic Infocomm Technologies (CSIT)** is an agency in MINDEF that builds technologies to safeguard the national security interests of Singapore.
+**Centre for Strategic Infocomm Technologies (CSIT)** is an agency in the Ministry of Defence that builds technologies to safeguard the national security interests of Singapore.

 Our team builds developer platforms and infrastructure that are used in a wide range of mission-critical operations, such as in counter-terrorism and computer network defence.